eonist/eonist.github.io/_posts/2022-11-24-the-art-of-automating-qa.md

 - Your unit testing posts
 - [https://github.com/mozilla-lockwise/lockwise-ios/blob/master/docs/test-plan.md](https://github.com/mozilla-lockwise/lockwise-ios/blob/master/docs/test-plan.md)
 - [https://github.com/mozilla-lockwise/lockwise-ios/blob/master/docs/test-plan-autofill.md](https://github.com/mozilla-lockwise/lockwise-ios/blob/master/docs/test-plan-autofill.md)
-- Monitoring service for API’s [https://updown.io](https://updown.io)
+- Monitoring service for APIs: [https://updown.io](https://updown.io)
-- Definition of CT: Continuous testing is the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with a software release candidate. https://en.wikipedia.org/wiki/Continuous_testing
+- Definition of CT: Continuous testing is the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with a software release candidate. [https://en.wikipedia.org/wiki/Continuous_testing](https://en.wikipedia.org/wiki/Continuous_testing)

-### To summarise:
+### To summarize:
 - 🦾 Automating QA can be more effective than manual QA, catching bugs faster and more consistently.
 - 🆓 QA automation doesn't have to be expensive, as there are many affordable tools and services available.
 - 🏝 QA automation can help improve work/life balance by reducing the need for manual testing and allowing developers to focus on other tasks.